Suk022/Solar-system/README.md

 ### Award-Winning Project
 - **3rd Place at AstroHack 2025 (Devpost)** :shipit:
-- Recognised for exceptional execution and creative innovation
+- Recognised for execution and creative innovation
-- Demonstrates real-world impact in **space education and visualization**

 ### Technical Excellence
 - **Modern Architecture** – Built with the latest React and Three.js patterns